BTNeandertha1/BTDiablo/README.md

 - Add more evil urns?
 - Adjust Merc AI
 # Patch Notes
-- ***MAKE SURE TO ADD THE BLANK ITEMS INTO YOUR BOTTOM HALF OF THE INVENTORY WITH BLANKITEMS.D2S***
+- ***MAKE SURE TO DROP ALL STANDARDS, UBER KEYS, ORGANS AND HELL FIRE ASH FOR THIS PATCH ADDED STACKEDITEMSSC.D2S FOR REPLACEMENTS***
 - How do I get the new patch?
    - Delete btdiablo.mpq folder
    - Paste New btdiablo.mpq folder
-- Added Kex Easter Eggs for first 99!
+- Standard of Heros, Uber Keys, Organs and Hell Fire Ash now stack!
+- Can now hold Multiple Unique Charms (Strictly for QOL not balance)
+- Added Message of the day
-- Removed Light Radius from augments
+- Removed the Sockets from Steel Carapace added 15 Faster run/walk
-- Added a Line that states how many times an item is augmented

 # Recent Patch Notes
-Bug Fixes
-- BoneSlayer Blade
-   - Fixed a bug where you get level 63 Holy Bolt (Now Level 20)

-Removed Light Radius all Unique and Set items (exception Hellfire Torch) Removed Indestructible From all Unique and Set items (exceptions Shadow Killer, Ethereal Edge and Ghost Flame) Removed Stamina from all Unique and Set items
+- Removed Light Radius all Unique and Set items (exception Hellfire Torch)
+- Removed Indestructible From all Unique and Set items (exceptions Shadow Killer, Ethereal Edge and Ghost Flame)

-Skills
-- Phoenix Strike Always Hits and Meteor is much faster now
-- Fists of Fire Always Hits
-- Claws of Thunder Always Hits
-- Blades of Ice Always Hits
-- Cobra Strike Always Hits
+- Removed Stamina from all Unique and Set items

 Base Items
 - Tulwar can now get 3 sockets (was 2)